dmd-program/dmd-400-sp17/capstone-project-statement.md

 ### Submission details:

-1. Upload the work statement as an MS Word Document to Canvas as indicated deadlines.
+1. Did you write the statement in essay form?
+If so, upload the work statement as an MS Word Document to Canvas as indicated deadlines.